kammitama5/kammitama5.github.io/_posts/2021-04-06-Tuesday-April-6th.md

 this summer.
 I am *excited*.
 This is for several reasons; one is that without mentors giving me access to learn about Open Source, I wouldn't be where I am today.
 Particularly as someone from a non-traditional background, it gives you a leg up.
 It gives you visibility, an opportunity to learn from mentors and maintainers, and to contribute to a large code base.
+- Good mentorship in tech is really, really important.
+It can be the difference between someone being set up for success and having exponential growth, and not, and flunking out of tech, feeling depressed; like it was the worst decision of their life, even if they came in with joy and curiosity and love coding.
 - I want others to be able to find these notes about my journey.
 Maybe you've been struggling to find that first gig.
 Maybe you've always been curious about it.
 - I'm going to document my journey during summer, so that it might be of use to someone.
 I'm still learning.
 After all, I started the game late, but I enjoy it, and I have the courage and humility to be okay with making mistakes and learning in this space.
 I'm a very flawed individual, as humans are, but I have a lot